AXIHIXA/Memo/notes/system/03-environment-configuration.md

 PyCharm for Anaconda is available at: https://www.anaconda.com/pycharm
 ```
-- New virtual environment (do NOT use `opencv` package from `conda`; go to PyPI):
+- New virtual environment (do NOT use `opencv` package from `conda-forge`; go to PyPI):
 ```
-conda create -n py3 python=3.9 numpy scipy sympy matplotlib cython ipykernel conda activate py3 pip install opencv-contrib-python python -m ipykernel install --name py3 --user
+conda create -n py3 numpy scipy sympy matplotlib cython ipykernel conda activate py3 python -m ipykernel install --name py3 --user
+# for opencv-python, see below.
 ```
 - **Never** update anaconda itself as well as the base environment, it is highly likely to downgrade!
     - **Never** call the following commands: